 - 2002 ARRL International DX Contest CW, Second Place World, single operator, low power as VP5GA

-George Tranos has participated in three World Radiosport Team Championship events, the last in July 2010 in Moscow, Russia.
+George Tranos has participated in four World Radiosport Team Championship events, the last in July 2018 in Wittenberg, Germany.
 These events are like the ham radio olympics, with the best operators from around the world competing on an even playing field.
 This fosters international goodwill and exemplifies the best in ham radio.
 George was WRTC referee in:

 George has served as a leader in the Amateur Radio community as:

 - ARRL Section Manager of New York City and Long Island Section from 1998 to 2006